-Tactual et al found that 21% of the adolescents with acne were affected in their school work and personal activities due to acne.
-Approximately 19% were affected in their hobbies and 19.2% were affected in their personal lives (Particularly in relationship building).
-In terms of hobbies, 14% of patients avoided swimming and other sports due to embarrassments.
+Tactual et al. found that 21% of the adolescents with acne were affected in their school work and personal activities due to acne.
+Approximately 19% were affected in their hobbies, and 19.2% were affected in their personal lives (Particularly in relationship building).
+In terms of hobbies, 14% of patients avoided swimming and other sports due to embarrassment.

-In another study of 160 acne patients, 13.3% stated that acne affected their school performance, while 21.1% said it affected their spousal relationship, 30% said it affected their marriage willingness and 17.2% said it affected their friendship relations.
+In another study of 160 acne patients, 13.3% stated that acne affected their school performance.
+In contrast, 21.1% said it affected their spousal relationship, 30% said it affected their marriage willingness, and 17.2% said it affected their friendship relations.

 Acne-related depression can be improved dramatically by proper treatment.
-In one study, the mean anxiety score of people with acne before isotretinoin treatment was 8.9 out of 21, which is higher than that of the general population…denoting higher levels of anxiety.
+In one study, the mean anxiety score of people with acne before isotretinoin treatment was 8.9 out of 21, which is higher than that of the general population…denoting higher anxiety levels.
 Approximately 26% of patients (Before treatment) qualified as clinical cases (A high score >11).
 After treatment with isotretinoin, only 3.5% of patients met this criterion, supporting the role that acne plays in the development of anxiety.

-There was no significant difference in the rate of depression or anxiety with regard to race (White/Caucasian vs Non-White/Caucasian)
+There was no significant difference in the rate of depression or anxiety concerning race (White/Caucasian vs. Non-White/Caucasian)

 - Shahzad N, et al. J Coll Physicians Surg Park.
 2011;21(7):442–443.

 - Bez Y et al. High social phobia frequency and related disability in patients with acne vulgaris.
 Eur J Dermatol.
 2011;21(5):756–760.